sioiokwong/apps/get-involved/README.md

 <b>Educate: </b>The environment is changing rapidly, making it difficult to understand.
 Read what the experts are saying about our environment and your community.

-Communicate: Creating a future beyond carbon is going to require much discussion with our community.
-Check out discussion forumns and ways to contact your representatives.
+Communicate: Transitioning to new technologies requires making informed decisions.
+Check out discussion forums and ways to contact your representatives.